 The talkback and headphone signals are carried between the console backplane and the bulk power supply and distribution unit using a multicore cable with a 37-way D-type connector at each end.

 - The headphone signal is AES only - The talkback microphone signal can be AES or analog

 Talkback Mic Connections

-The talkback microphone connects to the console via the XLR connector on the Broadcast Facilities panel of which the Omega has three alternative versions.
-The RT5661 provides not only the broadcast mode controls, but reset buttons and the talkback mic.
+The talkback microphone connects to the console via the XLR connector on the Broadcast Facilities panel.